 J. STOCK OPTIONS AND WARRANTS

-The following table summarizes the changes in options outstanding and the related prices for the shares of the Company’s common stock issued to employees of the Company under the Plan as of December 31, 2017.
+The following table summarizes the changes in options outstanding and the related prices for the shares of the Companys common stock issued to employees of the Company under the Plan.

 Transactions involving stock options issued to employees are summarized as follows:

 The expected life of awards granted represents the period of time that they are expected to be outstanding.
 The Company determines the expected life based on historical experience with similar awards, giving consideration to the contractual terms, vesting schedules, exercise patterns and pre-vesting and post-vesting forfeitures.
-The Company estimates the volatility of the Company’s common stock based on the calculated historical volatility of the Company’s common stock using the share price data for the trailing period equal to the expected term prior to the date of the award.
+The Company estimates the volatility of the Companys common stock based on the calculated historical volatility of the Companys own common stock using the trailing 24 months of share price data prior to the date of the award.
 The Company bases the risk-free interest rate used in the Black-Scholes option valuation model on the implied yield currently available on U.S. Treasury zero-coupon issues with an equivalent remaining term equal to the expected life of the award.
-The Company has not paid any cash dividends on the Company’s common stock and does not anticipate paying any cash dividends in the foreseeable future.
+The Company has not paid any cash dividends on the Companys common stock and does not anticipate paying any cash dividends in the foreseeable future.
 Consequently, the Company uses an expected dividend yield of zero in the Black-Scholes option valuation model.
-The Company uses historical data to estimate pre-vesting option forfeitures and records share-based compensation for those awards that are expected to vest.
-In accordance with ASC 718-10, the Company calculates share-based compensation for changes to the estimate of expected equity award forfeitures based on actual forfeiture experience.
+The Company uses historical data to estimate pre-vesting option forfeitures and record share-based compensation for those awards that are expected to vest.
+In accordance with ASC 718-10, the Company adjusts share-based compensation for changes to the estimate of expected equity award forfeitures based on actual forfeiture experience.

-The following table summarizes the changes in warrants outstanding and the related exercise prices for the warrants issued to non-employees of the Company.
+The following table summarizes the changes in warrants outstanding and the related prices for the shares of the Companys common stock issued to non-employees of the Company.

 Transactions involving warrants are summarized as follows: